livingsocial/keyspace/README.md

 pairs, and data can be organized into "vaults" which each have independent encryption tokens and access control.

-Keyspace uses [capability-based security][capabilities] model to manage access to vaults.
+Keyspace uses [capability-based security][capabilities] to manage access to vaults.
 Each capability takes the form of cryptographic tokens which are unique to a particular vault.
 Knowledge of these tokens is necessary and sufficient to gain access to a particular vault.
 Such an access scheme is known as "capabilities as keys" or "cryptographic capabilities".
 This approach provides